ipfabric/docs/docs/releases/release_notes/previous_releases/nimpee_v2.md

 - System backup - FTP directory was transformed to lowercase it could be a problem when the directory on FTP server was in uppercase.
 - Dashboard - fixed Snapshot History widget for MAC's
-- Dlink and Enterasys wrongly recognized as Aruba switch.
+- D-Link and Enterasys wrongly recognized as Aruba switch.
 Version parsing fixed.
-- Routing table - recursive lookup for vrf leak fix
+- Routing table - recursive lookup for VRF leak fix
 - Graphs - Host to gateway and path lookup default gateway selection fix (the mask is considered in calculation now)
 - 802.1x interface authentication port control mode is now parsed from